 FCC approves Ligado plan to deploy mobile broadband network

-WASHINGTON, April 20 (Reuters) - The five-member Federal Communications Commission has unanimously voted to approve an order to allow Ligado NetworksMOSAV.UL to deploy a low-power nationwide 5G network despite objections from the U.S. Defense Department, other federal agencies and major U.S. airlines.
+WASHINGTON, April 20 (Reuters) - The five-member Federal Communications Commission voted unanimously to approve an order to allow Ligado NetworksMOSAV.UL to deploy a low-power nationwide 5G network despite objections from the U.S. Defense Department, other federal agencies and major U.S. airlines.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))